This page applies to the BMW motorcycle models R50/5, R60/5, R75/5, R60/6, R75/6, R90/6, R90S and some later models.

 6. Turn the crankshaft back and forth until you see the TDC mark in the window.
 The mark says OT.
 If needed, use white paint on the mark for better visibility.
 The mark doesn’t need to be in the exact center of the window.
 It will look like this.

 7. One side or the other is ready for adjustment.
 How do we know which it is?
 The side that is in position for adjustment will have both valves closed.
 Rock the crankshaft back and forth and one side will show the rocker arms moving and the other side won’t move at all.
-The one that doesn’t move is the one.
+The one that does move is the one.
 Another way is to rotate the pushrods with your fingers.
 One side’s pushrods should easily turn and the other side just won’t.
 The side that turns easily is the one at TDC and ready for adjusting.
 Using feeler gauges, check the valve clearance.
 If it is within spec, then you know that it didn’t move since last time and you are done with that side.

 8. Now is a good time to observe the dreaded rocker arm alignment.
 The pushrods must move in and out without hitting anything on the sides.
 If it hits something it will make noise.
 The worst case I have seen actually hit so long that it began wearing the pushrod down to a thinner size.
 It hadn’t yet collapsed, but it eventually would.
 As the pushrod moves out to actuate the valve it moves lower compared to the hole.
-At this point we want to see it a bit above the center of the hole.
+At this point, we want to see it a bit above the center of the hole.
 It should be fairly centered in the horizontal plane, that is, right and left.
 If the pushrod is very far off, it should be fixed.
 BMW made a tool for this, but it takes too much time and isn’t needed to get the accuracy required.
 One can get it just as accurate by eye.
 It should look like this.

 9. Before we fix that, we must look at something else.
-Check the end play of the rocker arm on it’s shaft.
+Check the end play of the rocker arm on its shaft.
 If it is loose, it will make valve noise.
 Grab the rocker arm and gently, at first, shake it up and down.
 It should not move at all, not even .010.”
 It is possible for a noisy valve to be as much as 1/16″ loose.
 Now you have discovered that the rocker arm has a bit too much end play.
 You want to fix it.
 Now some theory.

-10. If this is your first time adjusting the valves on this engine, I suggest checking the torque on the 6 fasteners, 4 nuts and 2 bolts.
+10. If this is your first time adjusting the valves on this engine, I suggest checking the torque on the 6 fasteners, 4 nuts, and 2 bolts.
 I would break them loose and watch the beam torque wrench readings.
 Do not use a clicker type torque wrench.
 Then slowly tighten it up to 25 lbs.
 Now go to the next one.
 The order is not important, as there are so few of them.

 The engine is cold.
 The head is made of aluminum.
 Aluminum has an interesting characteristic called cold flow.
 If it is put under some stress it will slowly conform to relieve the stress.
 For example; if we removed the torque on one head bolt and left it overnight, it might (probably not) be enough for the head to warp.
 A warped head is a problem.
 If we remove the torque from one or more head bolts for a few minutes, nothing will happen.
 That is what we do for this adjustment.
 On the rocker arm that has the mis-aligned pushrod, back off the two head nuts.
 Measure the torque that it takes to “break” it loose.
 It should be about 25 lbs.
 Apply torque slowly for this measurement.
 If it is very far off, be cautious and consider that other nuts may be off too.
 It shouldn’t be over 25 ft. lbs.
 One risks pulling the head bolt out of the engine case, not good.
 I would much rather find a nut at 20 lbs. than 30 lbs.
 (BMW had rocker shaft end blocks that were a very tight fit in 70-71 or so.
 Later they went to one with a split in it.
 They didn’t need to be held tightly while torquing the head.)
 Now you have the 70-71 rocker arm loose and it needs to be “held” while the nuts are tightened.
 Here is how we did it.